davemeckin/Internet_of_Everything/Rapid_Prototyping_01/sessions_01_&_02.md

 ### Task 1 - Research

-Do some research using google, MIT's media lab and google scholar.
+Do some research reading about the [Tangible Embedded Interaction Conference](https://tei.acm.org/2018/proceedings/) and read a couple of papers.
 See if you can find some interesting examples of inspiring physical prototypes.

-Find three examples and discuss with the person next to you/ people in your group.
+Find your favourite example and discuss with the person next to you/ people in your group.

 ### Task 2 - Simple 2D Drawing